An official website of the State of Oregon

 Fact sheet: Turning Violations Into Environmental Projects Hoja informativa: Convertir Las Infracciones en Proyectos Ambientales

 After updating the policy, DEQ enforcement staff will hold regular meetings where groups interested in getting project funding can come, ask questions and provide feedback.
 These meetings will start in fall 2023.
-You can also send us your feedback any time at firstname.lastname@example.org.
+If you have any questions, feel free to reach out to us at email@example.com.
 Join our Enforcement Actions email list on GovDelivery to stay informed.

 This work is the result of a partnership between DEQ enforcement and a number of community-based organizations that have asked DEQ to provide more information about SEPs and to evaluate how the policy could be improved.